vsc-eco/docs/docs/VSC documentation/05_Stablecoin (HBD) as the Base Asset.md

-# HBD as the Base Asset in VSC Liquidity Pools
+# HBD as the Base Asset

 VSC employs Hive Backed Dollars (HBD), an algorithmic stablecoin, as the base asset in all liquidity pools.
 This design standardizes routing paths, simplifies liquidity provisioning, and reduces risk exposure due to all pools only having **1-sided volatility**.
 By using HBD as the common pair, liquidity providers are only exposed to the performance of their chosen volatile asset paired with HBD.
 This results in a portfolio that reflects the performance of the single volatile asset rather than multiple sources of price volatility, improving predictability and risk management.